lucysrausch/entropia-cc-smps/README.md

 design, at the expense of high EMI.
 Input voltages are constrained to less than 30V for use in low voltage solar powered installations.

+The circuits are intended to demonstrate basic SMPS operations and to investigate a range of issues such as management of EMI.
+In time it is hoped to provide useful working circuits.

 More information is provided at:

 http://www.jiggerjuice.info/electronics/projects/power/index.html